AymanHawk/DelphAI/README.md

     ```sh
     ollama list
     ```
 4. You should see llama3 listed among the available models.
+Native support for other models will come soon.
+5. There are a few llama3 models available with different parameter counts such as <span style="color: green;">8b</span>, <span style="color: yellow;">70b</span>, <span style="color: red;">405b</span>.

 ## Project Installation